WorkflowAgent

 - **Observability** — Each tool call runs as a discrete workflow step, visible in dashboards

-`WorkflowAgent` solves these by running inside a Vercel Workflow, where each tool execution is a durable step with automatic retries.
+`WorkflowAgent` solves these by running inside a workflow, where each tool execution is a durable step with automatic retries.

 ## When to Use WorkflowAgent vs ToolLoopAgent